lucsorel/py2puml/README.md

   <h1>Python to PlantUML</h1>
 </div>

-Generate PlantUML class diagrams to document the business domain of your Python code.
+Generate PlantUML class diagrams to document your Python application.

 # How it works